ignite/cli/docs/guide/install.md

    Depending on your user permissions, run the command with or without `sudo`.
 1. Repeat this step until all `starport` installations are removed from your system.

-After all existing Starport installations are removed, follow the  [Installing Starport](#installing-starport) instructions.
+After all existing Starport installations are removed, follow the [Installing Starport with cURL](#installing-starport-with-curl) instructions.
+For details on version features and changes, see the [changelog.md](https://github.com/ignite-hq/cli/blob/develop/changelog.md) in the repo.

+## Installing Starport on macOS with Homebrew

+Using brew to install Starport is supported only for macOS machines without the M1 chip.

 For details on version features and changes, see the [changelog.md](https://github.com/tendermint/starport/blob/develop/changelog.md) in the repo.